 The Internet of Things: 11 Experts on Business Opportunities

 The term ‘Internet of Things’ (IoT) was coined by British entrepreneur Kevin Ashton in 1999.
-IoT is about connecting electronic devices over the Internet, letting them talk to us and other connected devices through user controlled applications, now made popular by Internet of Things in Healthcare.
+IoT is about connecting electronic devices over the Internet, letting them talk to us and other connected devices through user controlled applications, now made popular by Internet of Medical Things (IoMT).

 Experts estimate that by 2020, Internet of Everything has the potential to connect 50 billion products.
 If this is to be true, then there are huge opportunities for mobile app startups here.